 - In 1994, a group of fundamentalist students, wrought control of the city of Kandahar and started a campaign to seize power in the country.
 They were called the Taliban.
 Many of them were trained in Pakistan when they were in refugee camps.
 By 1998, almost entire Afghanistan was under the control of the Taliban.

 - Many of the Mujahideen warlords fled to the north of the country and joined the Northern Alliance who were fighting the Taliban.
 This time, Russia lent support to the Northern Alliance, though they were fighting against them earlier.

-- The Taliban ruled the country under strict interpretation of the Sharia law and many of the progress with regard to women and education which the country had seen earlier, were reversed.
+- The Taliban ruled the country under a strict interpretation of the Sharia law and many of the progress with regard to women and education which the country had seen earlier, was reversed.
 Girls were forbidden from attending schools and women banned from working.

 - The Taliban-ruled country also became a safe haven for international terrorists.
 Only Pakistan, the UAE and Saudi Arabia recognised the Taliban government.

 - In 2001, a US-led coalition defeated the Taliban and established another government in place.
 However, Afghanistan still sees resistance from the Taliban in certain pockets.